gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 I could have some "geometry data node" being nothing more than an index and a vertex buffer (plus some bounding box and probably other things...) while a "component node" connected to it would act as some kind of vertex shader that could be used for displacement purposes.

-Similarly, a "shading data node" would represent a standard material while a "component node" would be some piece of code to be injected into the fragment shader for various per-pixel procedural shading operations.
+Similarly, a "shading data node" would represent a standard material while a "component node" would be some piece of code to be injected into the fragment shader for various per-pixel procedural shading effects.

 With such an approach, I felt I'd be able to expose all engine features in a way that they could easily be composed in different ways and hopefully achieve my goals of blablabla.
 Here's a collection of the different node categories in the engine at the time of writing: